 Quesabirria consists of spicy, shredded beef cooked with melty cheese and served inside of tortillas for a dish that comes out like a cross between tacos and quesadillas.
 In other words, it’s the most delicious Mexican food!
+I first had this absolutely divine meal on a girl’s weekend with my best friends and instantly knew I had to develop my own recipe.
 The birria beef is slow-cooked in a well-seasoned chile sauce, then served like crispy, cheesy tacos.

-Make these for Cinco de Mayo and don’t forget the margaritas!
+I’m absolutely obsessed with this ridiculously mouthwatering flavor combination.
 Tender beef is simmered in a flavorful stew, shredded, and served with a side of consomé for the ultimate indulgent taco.
-This cheesy take on traditional birria is sure to leave you satisfied!
+My cheesy take on birria tacos is sure to leave you satisfied!

 - Beef: I like to use boneless beef chuck roast.
 However, you can also use a combination of chuck roast and bone-in short ribs.
 If you have it available, you can also use oxtail in place of the short ribs.